PlayStation 4 system software: Multimedia features

+In 2023 the Sony Pictures Core video service was launched on PS4.

 Backward compatibility

 The PlayStation 4 was not backward compatible with any games from previous PlayStation consoles at launch.
 Though PlayStation 4 users cannot play PlayStation 3 games directly, in 2014, the PlayStation Now cloud-based streaming service allowed for the streaming of selected PS3 games.
 In December 2015, Sony added PlayStation 2 backward compatibility and republished some PS2 games such as Dark Cloud and Grand Theft Auto III, Grand Theft Auto: Vice City, and Grand Theft Auto: San Andreas on the PS4 via the PlayStation Store in the Americas and Europe.
 Supported PS2 games run via software emulation (upscaled to high definition) on PS4 systems instead of having been remastered.
 Each one has been updated to access various PS4 features, including Trophies, Share Play, Broadcasting, Remote Play and second-screen features.
 However, the original PS2 game discs, and PS2 Classics re-released for the PS3 are not compatible with the PS4 system.